varigence/docs/bimlflex/user-guide/linked-service-adf-teradata.md

 #### Password

-Password will be used by the Linked Service form for Sql Authentication or Windows Authentican with the Teradata Linked Service.
-Password is required - except when using Sql Authentication with Azure Key Vault in place of a manually entering a Connection String.
+Password will be used by the Linked Service form for SQL Authentication or Windows Authentican with the Teradata Linked Service.
+Password is required - except when using SQL Authentication with Azure Key Vault in place of a manually entering a Connection String.

 > [!TIP]
 > It is suggested that Azure Key Vault be used in place of manually entering the password.